 It’s been a few weeks now and the Twitter Share Count Button is really gone.
 It disappeared on a Friday.
 Some people knew in advance by reading the Twitter blog.
 Others were taken aback by the move.
 They were surprised one day to notice on their websites that the share count # went missing.
 It just disappeared.

 Many people in the Twitterverse felt the Twitter Share Count gave them social proof and validated their Twitter presence.

-Social proof is also known as informational social influence, is a psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.
+The term Social proof also known as an informational social influence is a psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.
 (Social Proof According to Wikipedia)